-4.9 Overdose
+4.9 Overdose:

-Overdose may precipitate hypoglycaemia due to the presence of the sulphonylurea (see section 4.4).
+Overdose may precipitate hypoglycaemia due to the presence of the sulphonylurea.

-High overdose or the existence of concomitant risk factors may lead to lactic acidosis due to the presence of metformin (see section 4.4).
+High overdose or the existence of concomitant risk factors may lead to lactic acidosis due to the presence of metformin.
 Lactic acidosis is a medical emergency and must be treated in hospital.
 The most effective treatment is to remove lactate and metformin by haemodialysis.